v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableHealthUI](https://go.microsoft.com/fwlink/?linkid=873671)

-  Configure if end users can view the Device performance and health area in the Windows Defender Security center.
+  Configure if end users can view the Device performance and health area in the Microsoft Defender Security center.
 Hiding this section will also block all notifications related to Device performance and health.

   - **Not configured**
   - **Hide**